n8layman/chad/README.md

 The CHat Assisted Debugging (chad) package is an attempt to make debugging in R more user-friendly.
 It works by submitting error and stack trace messages to OpenAI to provide human-readable error interpretation, context, and debugging advice.
-It depends on the `cli`, `rlang`, and `OpenAI` packages as well as an active [OpenAI API key](https://platform.openai.com/api-keys).
+It depends on the `cli`, `rlang`, `jsonlite` and `OpenAI` packages as well as an active [OpenAI API key](https://platform.openai.com/api-keys).

 To install the package run:
 ```